Skip to Main Content

 Course Approval Process

-The FYS Task Force will issue calls for new course proposals each semester.
+The FYS Task Committee will issue calls for new course proposals each semester.
 Faculty in any department and college are welcome to teach a FYS.

 A course proposal consists of a title, a short description aimed at students, a long paragraph description aimed at the task force, a list of provisional texts, and an agreement to incorporate the FYS Goals and Student Learning Outcomes into the syllabus.
 See here for examples of approved courses.
 If you wish to propose a course, log on to Nexus and click on "Core Curriculum Course Submissions" under "Electronic Forms/Requests."